instructor-ai/instructor/docs/examples/planning-tasks.md

 ```

 !!! warning "No RAG"
-    While we build the query plan in this example we do not propose a method to actually answer the question.
+    While we build the query plan in this example, we do not propose a method to actually answer the question.
 You can implement your own answer function that perhaps makes a retrival and calls openai for retrival augmented generation.
 That step would also make use of function calls but goes beyond the scope of this example.

 ```python
 {'query_graph': [{'dependancies': [],